Banks Core Platforms

 ANZ on IBM runs a Computer Science Corporation (CSC) — since 2017 known as DXC Technology — Hogan platform (COBOL based platform).
 NZ on FIS's Systematic.
 Asia-Pacific on Infosys's Finacle.

-ANZ also runs SAP's Omnichannel Digital Platform (the product stems from Sybase 360) for online banking.
+ANZ also runs Red Hat's Openshift Platform for online banking.

-WBC's St George started converting its Hogan core banking system to a newer "wrapper" program Celeriti in 2013.
-In August 2016, Westpac completed this upgrade for the whole of its Hogan network.
+WBC's St George started converting its Hogan core banking system to a newer "wrapper" program Celeriti in 2013, completing it in August 2016.
+Since 2024, it has been migrating the systems back to its Hogan network.

 Suncorp in 2010 said it was converting from the Hogan platform to Oracle.
-On Aug 3, 2017 Suncorp announced migration of deposits and transaction banking were being placed on hold indefinitely.
+On Aug 3, 2017 Suncorp announced migration was being placed on hold.
+In 2024 ANZ became its new owner.

 Go Top